krzys9876/spark-model-tutorial/README.md

 $\displaystyle\sum_{i=1}^{n} x_i^2$ = **sum_period_sqr** - a sum of squares of period, i.e $sum(period^2)$

 Note that all of them are additive, so we can calculate them incrementally.
-They could be reduced to 3 additive formulas (2 numerators and 1 common denominator, but I leave them as they refer directly to the source formula).
+They could be reduced to 3 additive formulas (2 numerators and 1 common denominator), but I leave them as they refer directly to the source formula.
+Also I need some complexity to demonstrate different approaches to solving the problem.

 Given all the above we get: